Mushymato/MonsterVariety/README.md

       "Season": null, // Current season, respects the location "Precedence": 0, // Order to check in, lower is earlier },
-    // This entry is the vanilla appearance, it's optional if you don't want to include it in the mix "Default": {
+    // This entry is the vanilla appearance, it's treated the samesame as any other variety.
+    // You do not have to include it if you wish to completely override this monster's sprites.
+    "Default": {
       "Sprite": "Characters/Monsters/Armored Bug"
     }